 GES member means a Gold State Super Member or a West State Super Member, within the meaning of the State Superannuation Regulations 2001.

 [Regulation 11 inserted in Gazette 18 Aug 2000 p.
 4783-4; amended in Gazette 15 Jul 2003 p.
-2832.]
+2832; 31 Oct 2012 p.
+5246 and 5248.]

 12. Associated employees

-(1) Upon a body becoming an associated employer each person who thereby becomes an associated employee shall, by virtue of this subregulation, become a member of the Superannuation Fund and shall remain a member of the Superannuation Fund so long as he continues in the employment of an associated employer or the chief executive officer.
+(1) Upon a body becoming an associated employer each person who thereby becomes an associated employee shall, by virtue of this subregulation, become a member of the Superannuation Fund and shall remain a member of the Superannuation Fund so long as he continues in the employment of an associated employer or the FES Commissioner.

 [(2) deleted]

-(3) Where a person who is not already a Category A member of the Superannuation Fund becomes an associated employee after his employer has become an associated employer he shall, by virtue of this subregulation, become a member of the Superannuation Fund when he becomes an associated employee and shall remain a member of the Superannuation Fund so long as he continues in the employment of an associated employer or the chief executive officer.
+(3) Where a person who is not already a Category A member of the Superannuation Fund becomes an associated employee after his employer has become an associated employer he shall, by virtue of this subregulation, become a member of the Superannuation Fund when he becomes an associated employee and shall remain a member of the Superannuation Fund so long as he continues in the employment of an associated employer or the FES Commissioner.

 (4) In subregulations (1) and (3) —